CosmoCaixa Barcelona: Geological Wall

 Large cuts of geological formations are displayed along a wall showing erosion, volcanism, faults, sedimentation and related processes.
 The cuts of rock on display are primarily from Catalonia including potassium salt from Súria, sandstone from Berga and Mallorca, volcanic materials from Zona Volcànica de la Garrotxa Natural Park, and limestone from Besalú.

 The Universe Hall

-The Universe's Hall, which is the main space in the Museum, shows a tour starting with the Big Bang to the most actuality themes, including modern medicine, wastes and robotics, throw the human evolution and other shapes of evolution and science.
-They all are showed by interactive modules that make easier their comprehension.
+The Universe's Hall, which is the main space in the museum, shows a tour starting with the Big Bang to the most actuality themes, including modern medicine, wastes and robotics, throw the human evolution and other shapes of evolution and science.
+They all are shown by interactive modules that make easier their comprehension.

-Clik and Flash
+Clik and Creactivity

 One of three interactive based exhibitions for young children, Clik and Flash uses games to encourage children to learn about science.
-The space is split into two rooms; Clik uses play, observation and deduction through smell, touch and sight and Flash uses technology to showcase exploration, environments, construction and electricity.
+The space is split into two rooms; Clik uses play, observation and deduction through smell, touch and sight and Creactivity uses technology to showcase exploration, environments, construction and electricity.